krzysztofzuraw/blog/blog/2017/2017-07-15-mentor-lessons/index.md

 ---
 title: Lessons learned from being a mentor
 date: '2017-07-15T08:00Z'
-slug: '/blog/2017/lessons-learned-from-being-a-mentor.html'
+slug: '/blog/2017/lessons-learned-from-being-a-mentor'
 tags:
   - python
   - mentoring
   - workshop
-    - geek girls carrots
 ---

 **Last week I was a mentor in two day Python workshop.
 The main goal of